-- The Center for Disease Control explains that vomiting and/or diarrhea related to epidemics of the “stomach bug” or “stomach flu” (typically, but not limited to, norovirus or rotovirus) are contagious from 3 days to 2 weeks AFTER you have recovered.
+- The Center for Disease Control explains that vomiting and/or diarrhea related to epidemics of the “stomach bug” or “stomach flu” (typically, but not limited to, norovirus or rotavirus) are contagious from 3 days to 2 weeks AFTER you have recovered.
 Please send your child back to school after he or she has been well for at least 72 hours.
 Children may not return to school if the vomiting has ceased yet the child still has diarrhea.
-Both symptoms must be cleared for a full 48 hours before returning.
-The minimum exclusion period for this virus is 2 days at home after no more symptoms are present, yet children whose families are able and willing to keep their children out of school for the entire week are welcome and encouraged to do so.
+Both symptoms must be cleared for a full 72 hours before returning.
+The minimum exclusion period for this virus is 3 days at home after no more symptoms are present, yet children whose families are able and willing to keep their children out of school for the entire week are welcome and encouraged to do so.
 That child's absences will be excused and he/she will be provided any needed make up work.
 Also, please do not send OCA children to school whose siblings have contracted the stomach bug.
 Once exposed, the OCA child may be contagious before even showing symptoms.
 If your child was to get sick at school, he/she could infect countless other students and staff.
 Thank you for loving others well if your family comes down with this virus.

 - Influenza Policy